sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 ### Create environment variable

-Business projects usually need to use parameters and variable at runtime.
+Business projects usually need to use parameters and variables at runtime.
 These variables are usually saved in their runtime landscapes for example Dev, Test or Production environments.
 In this case, you will need to maintain an environment variable that will contain the file full path of the Excel file used in the automation.

 > Environment Variables allow you to reuse certain information for a given environment.
 You use environment variables to pass parameters to automations.